vmware-archive/isv-docs/README.md

 This is enabled by turning on `GitHub Pages` settings for the `https://github.com/cf-platform-eng/isv-tech-hub` repo, the branch `gh-pages` is where the pipeline pushes the content to.

 View the ISV Tech Hub documentation here - https://cf-platform-eng.github.io/isv-tech-hub

+**To use the set-pipeline.sh to set the pipeline you are expected to have the environment variable `CONCOURSE_TARGET_NAME` set which is the name of your "fly target".
+It could easily go into an `.envrc`file using direnv so you have per project control over your fly target.**